haginta/animated-bar-chart-in-R/README.md

 # Creating-animated-bar-chart-in-R

-- What: Animated bar chart in R
+- What: Crearing an animated bar chart in R
 - How: Using `ggplot2` and `gganimate`

 **Acknowledgment:**